esraaelsharqawy98/furniro-ecommerce-website/README.md

 ### Features

-   - Category Page: Display a list of product categories.
+   - Home Page: Display a list of product categories.
    - Shop Page: List of products with filtering and sorting options.
    - Product Details Page: Detailed view of a product with images and description.
    - Cart Page: View and manage items in the shopping cart.